christianramsey/Tensorflow-for-Distributed-Deep-Learning/README.md

 ### TOC and much more code commenting and clarity coming soon.

-### Code uses most-up-to-date Tensorflow patterns including the Datasets API, feature columns, and Google Cloud Machine Learning Engine's core training, hypertuning, and inference features via the command line.
+### Code uses most-up-to-date Tensorflow patterns including the Datasets API, feature columns, and Google Cloud Machine Learning Engine's core training, hyperparameter tuning, and inference features.

-### Should be released mid-April
+### Should be released mid-April (Supports Tensorflow 1.7+)